South African Fashion Designer

 When most people think about the fashion industry, they have a picture in mind of a designer sketching a dress, or models walking down a runway to show off the latest season collections.
-However the fashion industry is predominantly what happens behind the seams of every garment or accessory that the consumer buys.
-Fashion industry is seen as a multibillion-dollar global enterprise devoted to the business of making and selling clothes.
-It has evolved to be one of the most demanding industries in the world, where you as the designer have to be creative and different, but at the same time also keep cost at mind to sell the specific product that you are developing.
+However, the fashion industry is predominantly what happens behind the seams of every garment or accessory that the consumer buys.
+The fashion industry is seen as a multibillion-dollar global enterprise devoted to the business of making and selling clothes.
+It has evolved to be one of the most demanding industries in the world, where you as the designer have to be creative and different, but at the same time also keep costs at mind to sell the specific product that you are developing.
 It is all about balancing your creative intuition with good business practice.
-This I find extremely exciting as a new challenge arise daily and you are forced to make instinctive decisions and take chances.
+This I find extremely exciting as a new challenge arises daily and you are forced to make instinctive decisions and take chances.

 What do you like about your work?

-As a bespoke made-to-measure couture designer that part that I enjoy most about my work is to see every client, that leave my atelier, extremely happy, content and that she feels like a goddess!
+As a bespoke made-to-measure couture designer, the part that I enjoy most about my work is to see every client, that leaves my atelier, extremely happy, content and that she feels like a goddess!
 I can not explain the proud and rewarding feeling – it makes all the hard work and long hours worth it!
 It’s an enigmatic feeling that generates creative energy.
-To work within a creative environment within your own brand you are making your own track and not follow the well trodden path.
-Your are charting your own course and destiny.
+To work within a creative environment within your own brand you are making your own track and not follow the well-trodden path.
+You are charting your own course and destiny.

 What inspires you at the moment when you create a dress?

 Every client that walks into my Atelier based in the Southern Suburbs of Cape Town is inspiring.
-Each and everyone of them have a different story to tell and something to share about their personality and style.
-All these elements with my unique design aesthetic and ethos contribute to creating truly unique wedding gowns.
+Each and every one of them have a different story to tell and something to share about their personality and style.
+All these elements with my unique design aesthetic and ethos contribute to creating a truly unique wedding gowns.

 How is the Fashion in Cape Town?

 The fashion industry in Cape Town is still fairly small compared to the fashion capitals that basically run the global fashion industry.
-However it is developing quite quickly due to the demand of generating proudly South African designer products that is suitable and up to standard with other international fashion brands.
+However, it is developing quite quickly due to the demand for generating proudly South African designer products that are suitable and up to standard with other international fashion brands.

 Describe the perfect Wedding Dress?

 The Perfect Wedding Dress, Oh my!
 For me as a designer I pride myself in quality craftsmanship -that is one of the most important parts of creating a perfect made-to-measure Wedding Gown.
-It should be made from good quality fabric that obviously suit the style of the dress and constructed during a well thought through process from pattern, cutting to sewing.
-All technical parts of the construction process must be meticulously executed and this will ensure a perfect fit that will compliment the client’s body.
+It should be made from good quality fabric that obviously suits the style of the dress and constructed during a well thought through the process from the pattern, cutting to sewing.
+All technical parts of the construction process must be meticulously executed and this will ensure a perfect fit that will complement the client’s body.
 A wedding gown should also be comfortable and practical keeping in mind where the wedding will take place.
-Last but not the least – it should be absolutely exquisite and a slightly over-the-top resemblance of your clients personal style and dress sense.
+Last but not least – it should be absolutely exquisite and a slightly over-the-top resemblance of your client’s personal style and dress sense.

 Tell us about your last collection?

-I specialise in bespoke made-to-measure wedding gowns so the collections that I create are all small capsules that are merely to inspire future brides.
+I specialize in bespoke made-to-measure wedding gowns so the collections that I create are all small capsules that are mere to inspire future brides.
 It is a combination of my design aesthetic that is feminine, modern and glamorous with what is trendy for the coming wedding season.
 All these gowns are used for marketing and PR.

 What was your inspiration?
 (This capsule collection is not the images that are attached to this email, this photoshoot will only take place later this month)